 We have to consider refugees, migrants, and immigrants.
 Many of them are uncertain whether they’ll even be welcome in a new land, or if they can find a job.
 Their family’s quality of life is dependent on moving.

 How many people travel for leisure?

-The last decade has seen exponential growth in the travel industry with cheaper airfares, a diversifying range of accommodations, and the advent of the sharing economy with companies like Airbnb, Couchsurfing, and BlaBlaCar democratizing travel.
+The last decade has seen exponential growth in the travel industry.
+Cheaper airfares, a diversifying range of accommodations, and the advent of the sharing economy with companies like Airbnb, Couchsurfing, and BlaBlaCar have democratized travel.

 According to the 2018 Tourism Report of the United Nations World Tourism Organization, there were 1.32 billion tourist arrivals around the world.